By Brandi Homan

-Thank you, Be Awesome Youth Coalition.
+Brandi Homan is the co-founder of Be Awesome Youth Coalition.

-This column appears in the January issue of InMaricopa.
+This column appears in the April issue of InMaricopa.